JacquesLucke/animation_nodes_manual/docs/user_guide/subprograms/loop.rst

 1. There is no defined order for the loops to execute.
 Should Animation Nodes execute the upper or the lower loop first?
 There is no way to know, so Animation Nodes executes them in arbitrary order.
 This causes unexpected results because if the show loop was executed first, the object will end up hidden because the hide loop will execute second.
 2. Even though the object list is not edited, Animation Nodes copy it thinking you wanted two different copies.

-The eight node tree fixes both problems by:
+The right node tree fixes both problems by:

 1. Defining an order for the loops to execute by making the second depend on the output of the first, thus instructing Animation Nodes to execute the dependencies first.
 2. The object list is not copied because it is used sequentially, that is, no branching occur.